ChronoSheets/ChronoSheets-CSharp-Client/docs/UserProfileApi.md

 <a name="userprofilegetmyprofile"></a>
 # **UserProfileGetMyProfile**
-> CsApiApiResponseUserProfile UserProfileGetMyProfile (string xChronosheetsAuth)
+> CSApiResponseUserProfile UserProfileGetMyProfile (string xChronosheetsAuth)